foureyes/csci-ua.0380-spring2016-004/slides/10/advanced-image-processing.markdown

 * {:.fragment} the resulting scaling is a bit blocky and pixelated
 * {:.fragment} that's great if you want that effect.... but...
-* {:.fragment} maybe we can find a better way to fill in the missing pixels rather than just repeating an image
+* {:.fragment} maybe we can find a better way to fill in the missing pixels rather than just repeating a pixel

 </section>
 <section markdown="block">